 5 Ways Yoga Benefits Your Mental Health

 5. It helps you deal with family of origin issues.
-Essentially that's our karma -- we can’t give back our family, we're born into it and that's what you get.
+Essentially that's our karma—we can’t give back our family, we're born into it.
 It's about owning what I call sacred wounds (rather than blaming) and taking them on more mindfully.
-You’re the only one that can change -- the only thing you can do is control your actions and your behavior.
+You’re the only one that can change—the only thing you can do is control your actions and your behavior.
 Other people will inevitably be forced to show up in a different way you’re showing up in a different way.
-Think of the Warrior poses -- yoga helps you rise up and do your best.
+Think of the Warrior poses—yoga helps you rise up and do your best.